uw-cmg/StructOpt/docs/parameters.rst

 Fitnesses
 =========

-Fitness evaluates how closely the individual satisfies the minimization criteria.
-One typical minimization criteria is the stability of a structure, and the formation energy is the fitness.
-Note, all fitness modules operate so that the *lower* the fitness value the *more* fit it is.
+Fitnesses evaluate the "goodness" of the individual, for example the simulated energy of the structure.
+Lower fitness values are better.

 Fitnesses differ than the previous operations in that they require varying amounts of resources.
 Hence, a subsequent section, Parallelization, will introduce ways to run your job with varying levels of parallel performance.